 Bookish Girl provides a detailed introduction to Kristin.
 Read it here .

 Is Kristin Lavransdatter just for women?
-Tyler Blanski advises: “Kristin Lavransdatter will make you weep and shout and stay up way too late with eyes as big as saucers.
+Tyler Blanski give an emphatic no: “Kristin Lavransdatter will make you weep and shout and stay up way too late with eyes as big as saucers.
 But you will sleep like a baby, and in the morning you will wake up with a bonfire in your heart.
 ‘That’s right,’ you’ll say, your voice husky from drinking mead with kinsmen after a long Alpine hunt.
 ‘Real men read novels.’
 Read the rest of his manly review here.

 If you enjoyed this post, please share Sparrowfare!